 - Little body fat

-have lots of soft body hair (lanugo) depending on how early the baby was born
+lots of soft body hair (lanugo) depending on how early they were born

 - Weak cry and trouble breathing due to

 - Low muscle tone

 - Male and female genitals are not yet